philipptpunkt/turbo-with-tailwind-v4/README.md

-# Turborepo with Tailwind CSS
+# Turborepo with Tailwind CSS v4

-This is based on an official starter Turborepo, but was modified to meet certain criteria.
+This is an example setup for a mono repository using Tailwind CSS version 4.

 ## What's inside?